Martin Skoglund

-John Martin Skoglund, "Doverstorparen", (2 September 1892 in Risinge, Östergötland- 6 December 1976 in Norrköping) was a Swedish politician and member of the Moderate Party.
+John "Martin" Skoglund (2 September 1892 in Risinge, Östergötland- 6 December 1976 in Norrköping) was a Swedish politician and member of the Moderate Party.
+He was known by the nickname "Doverstorparen".

 Skoglund was the son of Karl Jonas Skoglund and his wife Stina Lisa Olofsdotter.
-Between 1911 and 1912, he studied at a folkhögskola and lantmannaskola and at an early age got to work and lived at a farm in Doverstorp.
-In 1917, he married the farmers daughter Elsa Andersson with whom she got two children.
+Between 1911 and 1912, he studied at a folkhögskola and lantmannaskola and at an early age he worked and lived at a farm in Doverstorp.
+In 1917, he married the farmer's daughter Elsa Andersson with whom he had two children.

-In 1919, Skoglund was elected into the Risinge municipal council and was soon one of the leading men of the council.
-In 1923 to 1928, he was the chairman of the Board of Poor Relie (Fattigvårdsstyrelsen).
-In 1928, he was a candidate for the second chamber election and was elected thanks to Moderate Partys Arvid Lindmans victorious election in late 1928.
+In 1919, Skoglund was elected to the Risinge municipal council and was soon one of the leading men of the council.
+From 1923 to 1928, he was the chairman of the Board of Poor Relief (Fattigvårdsstyrelsen).
+In 1928, he was a candidate for the second chamber election and was elected thanks to Moderate Party's Arvid Lindmans victorious election in late 1928.

-In Riksdagen Skoglund profiled himself as a right socialpolitician expert and was hired as responsible for socialpolitics decisions.
-Other questions that interested him was farming, defence and taxes.
+In Riksdagen Skoglund profiled himself as a right-wing social policy expert and was responsible for social policy decisions.
+Other questions that interested him were farming, defence and taxes.

 He retired in 1960 from the Riksdagen.